hyperledger/besu-docs/docs/Concepts/Node-Types.md

 Enable checkpoint sync using [`--sync-mode=X_CHECKPOINT`](../Reference/CLI/CLI-Syntax.md#sync-mode).
 You need Besu version 22.4.3 or later to use checkpoint sync.

-Checkpoint sync behaves like [snap sync](#snap-synchronization), but instead of syncing from the genesis block, it syncs from a specific checkpoint configured in the [Besu genesis file](../HowTo/Configure/Genesis-File.md).
+Checkpoint sync behaves like [snap sync](#snap-synchronization), but instead of syncing from the genesis block, it syncs from a specific checkpoint block configured in the [Besu genesis file](../HowTo/Configure/Genesis-File.md).

-Checkpoints are currently defined in the network configurations for Ethereum Mainnet and the Ropsten and Goerli testnets.
+You can configure a checkpoint in the genesis file by specifying the block hash, number, and total difficulty as in the following example.

-!!! example "Ethereum Mainnet checkpoint configuration"
+!!! example "Checkpoint configuration example"

     ```json
     "checkpoint": {